scipsycho/HyperledgerIndy/README.md

 # HyperledgerIndy
-## A project made over Hyperledger's Indy
+## A project made using Hyperledger's Indy